-He will also develop the required software components of the ground segment for TM/TC.
+He will also develop the required software components for later data evaluation.

 Jochen is a student of Aerospace Information Technology at University of Würzburg in his third undergraduate year.

 Sven Geiger - Embedded System Development & Porting

 It's Sven's job to make sure that Jochen's algorithms will run on the embedded system of the HORACE-System.